nlpTRIZ/jetson_docker_X_forwarding/README.md

-# Docker image with X forwarding for Jetson Nano
+# Docker container with X forwarding for Jetson Nano
 # Image Processing, Sound Processing, ML, GPIO control
 Feel free to modify requirements.txt to install more libraries.